iwatkot/slytest01/README.md

 <br>

 **Example of merging the image:**  `python3 merge_image.py --input_dir ./output --output_path result.png --test_file test.jpg`<br>
-Where all three arguments are required: input direcotry which contains image tiles, output path for the merged file and the path to the original file to verify that there's no difference between files.<br>
+Where all three arguments are required: input directory which contains image tiles, output path for the merged file and the path to the original file to verify that there's no difference between files.<br>
 <br>

 ## Asciinema examples